susanw1/zscript/docs/tutorial/syntax.md

-Zcode Syntax
+Zscript Syntax
 ===

 In Brief
 ---
-A Zcode-enabled device can be sent sequences of Zcode commands, and will return corresponding sequences of Zcode responses to provide status and other information.
+A Zscript-enabled device can be sent sequences of Zscript commands, and will return corresponding sequences of Zscript responses to provide status and other information.
 Command sequences and response sequences follow essentially the same syntax, to make them easy to figure out and parse (though response sequences always begin with a `'!'` char so you can distinguish them).

 Commands and responses consist of key-value pairs, where the keys are upper-case letters, and the values are numbers made of some (lower-case) hexadecimal digits.
 Everything is in hex.
 There is special syntax for sending a single larger field per command/response, either as a string of bytes like this: `"hello"`, or as hex like this `+a68656c6c6f`, depending on what is most convenient or expressive.